grafana/loki/docs/sources/clients/docker-driver/_index.md

 # Know Issues

-The driver keeps all logs in memory and will drop log entries in case Loki is not reachable and the `max_retries` are exceeded.
-This can be avoided by setting `max_retries` to zero and thus trying forever until Loki is reachable again.
-However, this setting might have undesired consequences.
-The Docker daemon will wait for the Loki driver to process all logs of a container until it's removed.
-So it might wait forever and the container is stuck.
+The driver keeps all logs in memory and will drop log entries if Loki is not reachable and if the quantity of `max_retries` has been exceeded.
+To avoid the dropping of log entries, setting `max_retries` to zero allows unlimited retries; the drive will continue trying forever until Loki is again reachable.
+Trying forever may have undesired consequences, because the Docker daemon will wait for the Loki driver to process all logs of a container, until the container is removed.
+Thus, the Docker daemon might wait forever if the container is stuck.

-In order to avoid this situation it's recommended to use [Promtail](../promtail) instead with the following configuration.
+This issue is avoided by using  [Promtail](../promtail) with this configuration:

 ```yaml
 server: